zzmtsvv/ORL/README.md

 ### Supported Policy Optimization for Offline Reinforcement Learning
-spot (plots can be seen in `graphs` folder.) is also implemented to mitigate the problem of the distribution shift by adding a density-based constraint to the main objective.
+spot is also implemented to mitigate the problem of the distribution shift by adding a density-based constraint to the main objective.
 The offline behavior density is realised with Conditional VAE ([4], [5]) that reconstructs action joint with condition (state in this case). ...
+The method is located in the `spot` folder, there is also `paper` folder with key moments from the following paper to realise the model, plots can be seen in `graphs` folder.